Distributed Dual Coordinate Ascent in General Tree Networks and Communication Network Effect on Synchronous Machine Learning: Convergence analysis of TreeDualMethod over a tree network

+where $m_{B}$ is the size of data stored at node $B$, $T_p$ is the number of iterations in Procedure \ref{alg:leaf}. \end{proposition} Basically, the geometric improvement condition holds true with LocalSDCA if the $k$-th direct child node of $Q$ is a leaf child node with $\Theta$ introduced in \eqref{eq:Theta}, where $s$ in \eqref{eq:Theta} is $\frac{\lambda m \gamma}{1 + \lambda m \gamma}$ in \eqref{eq:theta_p}.

-Additionally, Theorem \ref{recur_conver}, which is our main result, shows that if the geometric improvement condition holds true for direct child nodes of $Q$, then the geometric improvement condition also holds true for $Q$; thus it leads to a recursive calculation of the convergence rate for the tree network.
+Additionally, Theorem \ref{recur_conver}, which is our main result, shows that if the geometric improvement condition holds true for direct child nodes of $Q$, then the geometric improvement condition also holds true for $Q$; thus it leads to a recursive calculation of the convergence rate for the whole tree network.

-\begin{theorem} Let us consider a tree node $Q$ which has $K$ direct child nodes.
-The $K$ direct child nodes satisfy the local geometric improvement requirement Assumption \ref{asp:local_assumption}, with parameters $\Theta_1$, $\Theta_2$, ..., and $\Theta_{K}$.
-We assume that Algorithm \ref{alg:general} (or Algorithm \ref{alg:root}) has an input $\bw$, and Algorithm \ref{alg:general} (or Algorithm \ref{alg:root}) is run for $T$ iterations.
-We further make the assumption that the loss functions $\ell_i(\cdotp)$ are $\nicefrac{1}{\gamma}$-smooth.
+\begin{theorem} Let us consider a tree node $Q$ on the $i$-th layer which has $K_i$ direct child nodes satisfying the local geometric improvement requirement introduced in Assumption \ref{asp:local_assumption}, with parameters $\Theta^{1}_{i+1}$, $\Theta_{i+1}^2$, ..., and $\Theta^{K_i}_{i+1}$.
+We assume that Algorithm \ref{alg:general} (or Algorithm \ref{alg:root}) has an input $\bw$ and is run for $T_i$ iterations.
+We further assume that loss functions $\ell_i(\cdot)$'s are $\nicefrac{1}{\gamma}$-smooth.

 Then, for any input $\bw$ to Algorithm \ref{alg:general} (or Algorithm \ref{alg:root}), the following geometric convergence rate holds for $Q$: